Harrow (tool): Power harrow

-A rotary power harrow, or simply a power harrow, has multiple sets of vertical tines.
-Each set of tines is rotated on a vertical axis and tills the soil horizontally.
-The result is that, unlike a rotary tiller, soil layers are not turned over or inverted, which is useful in preventing dormant weed seeds from being brought to the surface, and there is no horizontal slicing of the subsurface soil that can lead to hardpan formation.
+A rotary power harrow, or simply a power harrow, has vertical tines that are mounted in sets.
+Each set of tines is rotated on a vertical axis so that soil near the tines is moved in a horizontal direction.
+The result is that, unlike with a rotary tiller, soil layers are not turned over or inverted, which is useful in preventing dormant weed seeds from being brought to the surface, and there is no horizontal slicing of the subsurface soil that can lead to hardpan formation.